 Password: your NetID password

-You can use your Linux account to host a web site.
 If you intend to use your user account as a web site, create a folder in your account named public_html and store your web content there.
-The folder and file permissions must be set to allow world read access to the content you wish to be visible on the site.
+The folder and file permissions must be set to 755 to allow world read access to the content you wish to be visible on the site.

 Once you have created your website folder, your default public web URL will be in the following format:

-A department or faculty/staff may, in lieu of using the above URL format, request a vanity domain name for the site, (e.g., http://netid.utk.edu).
+A department, faculty, or staff may request a vanity domain name for a site (e.g., http://netid.utk.edu), in lieu of using the above URL format.
 Subject to approval, any domain name ending with .utk.edu or .tennessee.edu may be used.